TMCheah/Virtual-Switch-Controlling-IoT-Devices-Using-AR/README.md

 ### Description
 Controlling electronic switches (such as light) virtually from smartphone with interactive AR switches.
 In this project, a 2-story house was modeled to be used as a prove of concept for this project.
 There are total of 7 rooms with 7 light hook up to IoT Controller, ESP8266 as a web server.
+User able to select specific floor of the house to select the specific room to toggle the virtual switch to trigger the actual electronic.
 This project is also design to be as expandable as possible, meaning the number of devices connected to the internet is able to expand.

 #### Features
 - Local Area Network Setup